 - Policy: EWEB expects that carbon policies will have a substantial impact on future resource costs and acquisition strategies.
-EWEB does not expect backsliding from current policy directions. - Adequacy, Risk, and Planning Standards: As the Northwest region retires dispatchable fossil fuel generators, it is expected that is expected that
+EWEB does not expect backsliding from current policy directions. - Adequacy, Risk, and Planning Standards: As the Northwest region retires dispatchable fossil fuel generators, it is expected that tangible, physical investments will